 You know that Hillary got the kickbacks to the Clinton Foundation.

-You know that Robert Muller just happened to be the FBI director, and the FBI infiltrator was informing his bosses that bribery, extortion, money laundering, and kickbacks were going on, and they still approved that uranium one deal, 20% of our uranium, you know, ending up really in Putin's hands.
+You know that Robert Mueller just happened to be the FBI director, and the FBI infiltrator was informing his bosses that bribery, extortion, money laundering, and kickbacks were going on, and they still approved that Uranium One deal, 20% of our uranium, you know, ending up really in Putin's hands.

 And they knew everything.

-I mean what people in your program believed is that when it came to Clinton misconduct, there was really no zealous effort to find the truth, that the people investigating Clinton headed out for Trump and wanted her to win, that the FISA warrant was more political than it was legal, and that that whole group got a pass and that they're going after Trump like there's no tomorrow.
+I mean, what people on your program believed is that when it came to Clinton misconduct, there was really no zealous effort to find the truth, that the people investigating Clinton headed out for Trump and wanted her to win, that the FISA warrant was more political than it was legal, and that that whole group got a pass, and that they're going after Trump like there's no tomorrow.

 And I don't know how you tell people that they're not right to believe that.

-I'm gonna have to let you go here, Senator.
+I'm going to have to let you go here, Senator.

 We do appreciate what you're doing.

-I think you're gonna be working pretty hard next year.
+I think you're going to be working pretty hard next year.

 Hope you get some downtime over Christmas, and maybe we'll get that reconciliation bill first.

-Uh that would be awesome and fund the wall.
+That would be awesome and fun the wall.

-Hey, listen, I am telling you the best, most delicious, boldest, greatest blends of coffee come from one company.
+Hey, listen, I am telling you the best, most delicious, boldest, greatest blends of coffee come from one company, Black Rifle Coffee.

 You won't regret it.